JaminMartin/pyet-mc/README.md

 # Troubleshooting
 - pyet is using too much memory
   - this is a known issue.
 Numpy does not seem to free up its arrays fast enough, so it can consume a lot of memory.
 For example, a 50,000 iteration interaction component and 15,000 time points will consume 60GB of memory.
-This is why this library does not use pre-allocation as it is too easy to accidentally run out of memory and use swap memory, slowing things down further.
-I have a Rust implementation that does not suffer from this issue due to better memory management, This will be part of future releases.
+This is why this library does not use pre-allocation, as it is too easy to accidentally run out of memory and use swap memory, slowing things down further.
+I have a Rust implementation that does not suffer from this issue due to better memory management; This will be part of future releases.
 - pyet is slow
   - this is also a known issue.
 This boils down to the number of exponential calls.
 This is documented here: https://github.com/JaminMartin/pyet-mc/issues/2

 # Referencing this project
+To reference this project, please use the citation tool in the About info of this repository.
+Details can also be found in the .cff file in the source code.
 # License
 The project is licensed under the GNU GENERAL PUBLIC LICENSE.